Writing a Will? Here’s What You Need to Consider

 2. Guardianship of your infant/minor children

-When you write a Will, you can secure your wishes about your children’s future when you and your spouse are no longer around.
+When you drafting a Will, you can secure your wishes about your children’s future when you and your spouse are no longer around.
 Even if you’re still young, you can nominate an individual to care for your children or be their guardian until they are adults.

 When choosing a guardian, consider the following factors: